 Additionally, you should consider your weaknesses before you try to communicate your USP to users.
 This allows you to come up with messaging which trumps these issues and highlights the value you bring to your users.

 Now, you need to choose goals and tasks for your website.
 These goals and tasks should relate to the needs and desires of your users.
-Keep in mind what your audience is yearning for and how you can meet this need.
+Remember what your audience yearns for and how you can meet this need.

 These considerations should serve as the foundation for the design of your website.
 If you want your online business to be successful, user experience is incredibly important.
 The four elements you should consider when planning your website include: